Yug34/megalith/src/content/blog/better-testing.md

 I've got you with this catchy title, but give me a minute; really quickly, I want to give you some background on the way we at Atlan fixed our testing troubles.

-A feature that we're working on happened to be untestable with unit tests and E2E test suites; we were developing a Directed Acyclic Graph (DAG) renderer on the front-end that renders nodes and edges into an HTML `<canvas>` element.
+A feature that we're working on happened to be un-testable with Vitest unit tests and Playwright E2E test suites; we were developing a Directed Acyclic Graph (DAG) renderer on the front-end that renders nodes and edges into an HTML `<canvas>` element.

-Of course, because we were rendering into the canvas, it was difficult to test our feature due to `<canvas>`'s lack of DOM representation.
+Because we were rendering into the canvas, it was difficult to test our feature due to `<canvas>`'s lack of DOM representation.
-Screenshot comparison or pixel-based verification is obviously very difficult, and so is simulating click events because those needed coordinate-based positioning.
+Screenshot comparison or pixel-based verification is difficult, so is simulating click events because that needs coordinate-based positioning.

-So we needed to come up with a way to test if:
-- What we were rendering onto the canvas was actually correct.
-- The data we are fetching from the back-end is of the correct form.
-- The state of the app on the front-end is correct.
-- The assumptions that we are making while developing the feature about our code and it's state are correct.

 ...so, we made it so the code tests itself.